 You can browse past winners of the contest.

 Prizes: The chance to have your work featured on a special broadcast of Prosody, a weekly literary arts program on WESA FM, 90.5, and cash prizes ($200 for first place in each genre, $100 for second place in each genre).

 This year, the Writers' Café Fiction prizes are in memory of Jed Waverly.

-Eligibility: All currently enrolled Pitt undergraduates who have attended at least one Writers’ Café session in this academic year (Sept.
-2016–March 2017).
+Eligibility: All currently enrolled Pitt undergraduates who have attended at least one Writers’ Café session this academic year (Sept.
+2017–February 2018).
 If you haven’t, there’s still time.
-The last session before the deadline is March 17, 2017.
+The last session before the deadline is February 16, 2018.

 Poets — 1-3 poems (no more than 3 pages per poem)

 Prose Writers (fiction and nonfiction) — one submission per genre, up to 5,000 words.

 In all genres, names should not be included on your work; students may submit in more than one genre, but each submission should be accompanied by a separate entry form.
 Submitted work will not be returned.
 Duplicate submissions (work also submitted to other Pitt undergraduate contests) will not be accepted.